alpaka-group/llama/documentation/pages/user/mappings.rst

   .. image:: ../../images/padding_tree_2.pdf

-The size of the "type" *pad* of course needs to be determined based on the desired aligment and sub trees sizes.
+The size of the leaf type in "pad" of course needs to be determined based on the desired aligment and sub tree sizes.

 Such a tree (with smaller user domain for easier drawing) …